 Jim has been reviewing films since 2003 for outlets such as ScreenAnarchy (formerly TwitchFilm, both as Featured Critic), ImagineDat, and KTRS 550 AM.
 He co-founded ZekeFilm in 2011.
 He is Director of the St. Louis Film Critics Association, and works as video editor and Art Director for professional film and video productions.
-He also co-hosts the long-running comedy podcast, The Wonder Show.
+He also co-hosted the long-running comedy podcast, The Wonder Show.
 He is a life-long St. Louisian living with his wife and four children.
-He loves Star Wars, Queen, and the band Daniel Amos.

 Ryan is a gifted professional graphic designer and the creative tech genius behind the new, much-improved ZekeFilm website.
 He and his wife live and work in St. Louis, MO with their four boys.